 This soup is easy to prepare in my Instant Pot.
 As a result, I now fix this soup even on days other than New Year’s Day.

-No worries if you don’t have an Instant Pot.
+No worries if you don’t have an Instant Pot (paid link).
 See the notes after the recipe.

 Serve with chips, cheese, sour cream, saltines, cilantro and/or cornbread.
 Pretty soon, you won’t even notice you’re eating black-eyed peas.

 How To Make Texas Black-Eyed Pea Soup in an Instant Pot